HITECHCRIME/HC_SG131/README.md

 gonna puck it like a right up (pu- it laka raaayup)

 - like it up fam
-right up to the foreign lands
-lick'em from behind the glass
+right out to the foreign lands lick'em from behind the glass

 we will close the deals as we made them for ya